 We conduct routine identification of "unknown" microorganisms (bacterium, yeast and fungus) in pure cultures using DNA from the microorganisms.
-You will receive objective, reproducible and cost-effective results rapidly without relying on growth, biochemical reaction and prior knowledge of organism (e.g. Gram stain).
+You will receive objective, reproducible and cost-effective results rapidly without relying on growth, biochemical reaction and prior knowledge of an organism (e.g. Gram stain).
 Project packages for identifying the microbial community in a sample are available.

-We provide SNP analysis and genotyping services based on client's specific needs using client-preferred methods that are rapidly advancing.
+We provide SNP analysis and genotyping services based on a client's specific needs using client-preferred methods that are rapidly advancing.
 Please contact us for your specific needs.

 Custom nucleic acid oligos are synthesized using the ABI 3900 DNA Synthesizer.
 Oligo orders are on-line at our Oligo Synthesis and Sequencing page (see link below).
 Our website will also help you to track (or manage) your orders.
 Primer design is available upon request.
 Modifications include (but not limited to) fluorescent labelling, inosine modified base, phosphorylation, terminal amine and biotinylation.
 Normal oligos are delivered or sent out the next business day for orders received before 3:00 PM.
 Delivery is free for University of Guelph and neighbouring clients.
 Volume discounts are available.

 - E. coli O157:H7